jbinto/blog/source/_posts/2014-03-24-loading-toronto-bikeways-data-into-postgis.markdown

 Here's where it gets messy.
 One thing that worries me is the following quote:

-{% blockquote Daniel Azum http://daniel-azuma.com/articles/georails/part-7 Geometry vs. Geography, or, How I Learned To Stop Worrying And Love Projections %}
+{% blockquote Daniel Azum http://daniel-azuma.com/articles/georails/part-7 GeoRails: Geometry vs. Geography, or, How I Learned To Stop Worrying And Love Projections %}
 You might be tempted to store latitude and longitude in a geometry type column.
 That is, to set up your PostGIS column with a geometry type, but use SRID=4326 (which is the EPSG number for WGS 84 latitude and longitude).

 Don't do this.